-With the complexity of today's modern requirements, legacy data processing methods have become obsolete for most use cases, as it can only process data as groups of transactions collected over time.
+With the complexity of today's modern requirements, legacy batch data processing has become insufficient for most use cases, as it can only process data as groups of transactions collected over time.
 Modern organizations need to act on up-to-the-millisecond data, before the data becomes stale.
-This continuous data offers numerous advantages that are transforming the way businesses run.
+Being able to access data in real-time comes with numerous advantages and use cases.